PHLT 101: Essentials of Public Health (F, S)

 PHLT 319: Epidemiology for Health Educators (F, Summer)

 This course introduces basic concepts of epidemiology and biostatistics applied to public health problems.
-The principles and methods of epidemiologic investigation, summaries and displays of data, and the use of statistical approaches for describing the health of populations, both in the United States and globally, are emphasized.
+The principles and methods of epidemiologic investigation, summaries and displays of data, and the use of statistical approaches for describing the health of populations are emphasized.
 Various epidemiologic designs for investigating associations between risk factors and disease outcomes are also introduced.
 The importance of ethics in epidemiologic research underpins the course.
+Prerequisites: PHLT 101, HSC 217.

 PHLT 350: Health Education: Principles and Practice (F)

 PHLT 355: Needs Assessment and Program Planning (F)

 In this course, students explore needs assessment and program planning processes used to address public health problems faced by vulnerable populations.
 They investigate strategies to involve stakeholders in the planning, implementation, and evaluation of health promotion programs.
 Students evaluate and compare evidence-based programs as they develop health promotion programs for vulnerable populations.
-Strategies to conduct individual-level and group-level needs assessments will be explored.
+Strategies to conduct individual-level and group-level needs assessments are explored.

 PHLT 357: Women, Gender, and Public Health